 Implementing Lookalike Audiences in retargeting campaigns has become even more lucrative as Facebook recently released a new version to target potential buyers in terms of LTV (LifeTime Value).

-By providing Facebook with information about the ideal client in terms of spent over time, instead of the usual identifier such as name, email, and phone number, it is possible to reach a more qualitative audience.
+By providing Facebook with information about the ideal client in terms of spending over time, instead of the usual identifier such as name, email, and phone number, it is possible to reach a more qualitative audience.

 Again, for all the reasons already listed above, it’s important that Lookalike Audiences are regularly and automatically updated to be relevant and effective.